Present Your Research at RDD Europe 2025

 Mark Parry

-Aerosolization of Wegovy® and Prototype Formulations of Semaglutide with an SMI
+Aerosolization of Wegovy® and Prototype Formulations of Semaglutide with the MRX004 Soft Mist Inhaler

 Anna Vivani